-Use passwords that cannot be guessed by ingenious teenagers.
+Use passwords that ingenious teenagers cannot guess.
 This way, if you are preoccupied or not home, online access is not possible.
-Change your password on a regular basis when they are not around.
+Change your password regularly when they are not around.
 Better safe than sorry.

-No reason whatsoever to give out this type of personally identifiable information online to anyone without your knowledge and supervision.
+There is no reason to give out this personally identifiable information online to anyone without your knowledge and supervision.

 Learn as much as you can about technology and the Internet.

-Learn how it really works including how to use your smartphone, computer and browser so that you are aware of the potential problems your children can run into.
-(After they are online, use the drop down bar in your browser’s location bar to get a hint of what they have been up to.)
+Learn how it works, including how to use your smartphone, computer, and browser, to know the potential problems your children can run into.
+(After they are online, use the drop-down bar in your browser’s location bar to get a hint of what they have been up to.)

-You hear stories in the news all the time about police stings, pedophiles making contact with children or wacky teenagers running away to hook up with their newly discovered online love.
+You hear stories in the news about police stings, pedophiles making contact with children, or wacky teenagers running away to hook up with their newly discovered online love.
 Or worse.

-We all know that as teenagers we didn’t know squat in regard to communicating with strangers or what “love” was.
-Heck, I thought I was in love with Bobby Sherman!
+We all know that as teenagers, we didn’t know squat regarding communicating with strangers or what “love” was.
+Heck, I thought I was in love with Bobby Sherman.
 Yeah, I just dated myself.

-Their life experience simply is not in place yet to make mature decisions.
-It is your job to monitor them.
+Their life experience is not in place yet to make mature decisions.
+It is your job to monitor and guide them.

 Children should have no expectation of privacy on devices and services you are paying for.
-That’s part of life and your children need you to be their guide as they use technology.
+Your children need you to be their guide as they use technology.

 Watching over your children’s online activity is not an invasion of privacy.
-Children do not have privacy until they are 18, are paying for their own devices and servoces and move out!
-(Or is that around 30 now-a-days?)
+Children do not have privacy until they are 18, pay for their own devices and services, and move out.
+(Or is that around 30 nowadays?)

-Online monitoring is a sign of a caring parent who is involved in the activities and information their children will be exposed to online.
-Yes, it may be frustrating and require parents to learn some new things along the way.
-Power through and learn what you need to in order to protect your children.
+Online monitoring is a sign of a caring parent involved in the activities and information their children will be exposed to online.
+Yes, it may be frustrating and require parents to learn new things.
+But, power through and know what you need to protect your children.

-A computer with an online connection, a cellphone or tablet are not a babysitter.
-Nor is it a valid excuse to not be involved because we didn’t have cellphones and computers as children.
+A computer with an online connection, a cellphone, or a tablet is not a babysitter.
+Nor is it a valid excuse not to be involved because we didn’t have cellphones and computers as children.